miriammeow/mcsrv-autostart/README.md

 # mcsrv-autostart
-autostart a minecraft server (or really whatever) when tries to connect to your stopped minecraft server
+autostart a minecraft server (or really whatever) when someone tries to connect to your stopped minecraft server